Gugustinette/use-vscode/docs/guide/languages/nodejs.md

 ## Plain NodeJS project

-Here is how to set up a simple Node.js project with a `launch.json` file for debugging.
+Here is how to set up a simple Node.js project for debugging with VSCode.

+### `launch.json`

 ```json
 {